Skip Global navigation and goto content

 Post-Exposure to Rabies:

-Individuals with potential rabies exposure, who have initiated PEP with their initiating healthcare provider, should complete the PEP with that same provider.
-If, for any reason, PEP has not been initiated as required or cannot be completed by the initiating healthcare provider, the exposed individual may contact the Florida Department of Health in Broward County’s Epidemiology Program at (954) 213-0710 to arrange for PEP.
+Individuals with potential rabies exposure, who have initiated PEP with their initiating health care provider, should complete the PEP with that same provider.
+If, for any reason, PEP has not been initiated as required or cannot be completed by the initiating health care provider, the exposed individual may contact DOH-Broward's Epidemiology Program at 954-734-3046 to arrange for PEP.

 Additional Information: